MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/relationships-active-inactive.md

 Generally, we recommend defining active relationships whenever possible.
 They widen the scope and potential of how your model can be used by report authors, and users working with Q&A.

-Consider an example of a model used to analyze airline flight on-time performance (OTP).
-The model has a **Flight** table, which is a fact-type table that stores one row per flight.
-Each row stores the date, flight number, departure and arrival airports, status, and any delay time (in minutes).
+Consider an example of an Import model designed to analyze airline flight on-time performance (OTP).
+The model has a **Flight** table, which is a fact-type table storing one row per flight.
+Each row records the flight date, flight number, departure and arrival airports, and any delay time (in minutes).
 There's also an **Airport** table, which is a dimension-type table storing one row per airport.
-Each row stores the airport code, airport name, and its country.
+Each row describes the airport code, airport name, and the country.

 Here's a partial model diagram of the two tables.
-It's an Import model.

 ![A model diagram contains two tables: Flight and Airport.
 The relationship design is described in the following paragraph.](media/relationships-active-inactive/flight-model-1.png)

-There are two relationships between the **Flight** and **Airport** tables.
+There are two model relationships between the **Flight** and **Airport** tables.
 In the **Flight** table, the **DepartureAirport** and **ArrivalAirport** columns relate to the **Airport** column of the **Airport** table.
 In star schema design, the **Airport** table is described as a [role-playing dimension](star-schema.md#role-playing-dimensions).
 In this model, the two roles are _departure airport_ and _arrival airport_.

-While this design works for relational star schema designs, it doesn't work for Power BI models.
-It's because model relationships are paths that enable filter propagation, and these paths must be deterministic.
+While this design works well for relational star schema designs, it doesn't for Power BI models.
+It's because model relationships are paths for filter propagation, and these paths must be deterministic.
 For this reason, a model cannot have multiple active relationships between two tables.
 Therefore—as described in this example—one relationship is active while the other is inactive (represented by the dashed line).
 Specifically, it's the relationship to the **ArrivalAirport** column that's active.
-This means filters applied to the **Airport** table will automatically propagate to the **ArrivalAirport** column of the **Flight** table.
+This means filters applied to the **Airport** table automatically propagate to the **ArrivalAirport** column of the **Flight** table.

 This model design imposes severe limitations on how the data can be reported.
 Specifically, it's not possible to filter the **Airport** table to automatically isolate flight details for a departure airport.
 As reporting requirements involve filtering (or grouping) by departure and arrival airports _at the same time_, two active relationships are needed.
 Translating this requirement into a Power BI model design means the model must have two airport tables.